Kristian von Hornsleth: Rolex Project

 The Rolex Project initiated in 1998, and published in Flash Art Magazine, Hornsleth invited Rolex watch owners to have their watch engraved with the text Fuck You Art Lovers with a Hornsleth signature and a unique serial number.
 The project is thought to be a discussion of the perverse power of luxury brand investment.
 The owner receives a photograph of the engraved watch along with the watch.
 The plan is to reach 100 watches and so far in 2023 over 36 watches has been 'upgraded or destroyed'.

+2026 election and subsequent arrest

+For the 2026 Danish general election, Hornsleth supported the Red–Green Alliance and offered voters an artwork worth 1500 DKK in exchange for voting for the party.
+As a result, he was arrested by Copenhagen's police department under the Danish Penal Code §117 4-5 for bribing voters.